StevenBlack/vocab/million-dollar-words.md

 Moving down a slope or valley.
 Skiing is clearly a katabatic sport.

+### Kayfabrication
+Politics is pro-wrestling in suits.
+Opposing parties are collaborators in a greater system, whose choreographed conflict entertains and distracts us from what is really going on.

 ### kef
 The word refers to a drowsy, dreamy state induced by a narcotic, such as marijuana, but can be used to mean a stupor brought about by anything.
 A dull